rqtian/addmetadataonloop/README.md

 # add metadata on loop

-1. The source code and files for this pass are available in the LLVM source tree in the lib/Transforms/AddMatedataOnLoop directory.
+1. The source code and files for this pass are available in the LLVM source tree in the lib/Transforms/AddMetadataOnLoop directory.

-2.1 Add following code into lib/Transforms/AddMatedataOnLoop/CMakeLists.txt
+2.1 Add following code into lib/Transforms/AddMetadataOnLoop/CMakeLists.txt
   ```
-  add_llvm_library( LLVMAddMatedataOnLoop MODULE
+  add_llvm_library( LLVMAddMetadataOnLoop MODULE
-    AddMatedataOnLoop.cpp
+    AddMetadataOnLoop.cpp
     PLUGIN_TOOL
     opt
   )
   ```

 2.2.
 Add the following line into lib/Transforms/CMakeLists.txt:
-  `add_subdirectory(AddMatedataOnLoop)`
+  `add_subdirectory(AddMetadataOnLoop)`

 3. `cd` to `$TESTCODE_DIR`.